-Go to the Sage website and look for the precise name of the 4ti2 package and install it according to the instructions given there.
-For instance, suppose the package is named 4ti2.p0.spkg.
+1. Go to the Sage website and look for the precise names of the glpk and 4ti2 packages and install them according to the instructions given there.
+For instance, suppose the glpk package is named glpk-4.9.spkg.
 Install the package with the following command from a UNIX shell prompt: